headware/douyin-assistant/README.md

 If you want and agree to use it for study only, contact with me: kkbbcc@foxmail.com

-DDouyin sharp tool,floating window,copy sharp url to get raw video
+Douyin sharp tool,floating window,copy sharp url to get raw video

+## Fixed
 In Android 10 cannot listen to the clipboard,so we need a EditText on top Windows,hook global focus.

 Floating window button,click it to download raw video to self cloud.